International Money Transfer Fees and Charges

 Steps for setting up your international money transfer

-Once you’re aware of all the sneaky charges and costs that could affect your international money transfer, you might be wondering just how to go about the process.
+Once you’re aware of all the sneaky charges and costs that could affect your money transfer, you might be wondering just how to go about the process.
 Here are some of the basic steps that you’ll need to take when doing an IMT:

 Step 1: Choose your IMT provider - remember to find the best deal, with low fees and a good exchange rate.
 To make the search easier you see our round-up of some of the best IMT providers from the Mozo Experts Choice Awards.

 Step 2: Decide on your transfer amount.